TDGerve/MagmaPandas/README.rst

 Documentation
 -------------
-Code documentation is currently being worked on at `magmapandas.readthedocs.io <https://magmapandas.readthedocs.io>`_
+Code documentation and working examples are available at `magmapandas.readthedocs.io <https://magmapandas.readthedocs.io>`_

 How to cite MagmaPandas